Preprocessing#

 x (np.ndarray) – Input signal, either 1D or 2D array.

-detection_window (float) – Length of the segment in seconds.
+window_s (float) – Length of the detection window in seconds.
 Default is 0.5 seconds.

-threshold_ratio (float) – Threshold ratio for detection how many times the power of the powerline noise is higher than average power in 2 Hz - 40 Hz band.
+threshold_ratio (float) – Threshold ratio indicating how many times the power of the powerline noise is higher than average power in 2-40 Hz band.
 Default is 1000.

 - Returns:

-Boolean array indicating the presence of powerline noise for every 1 second segment.
+- Boolean array indicating the presence of powerline noise for every detection window.

 - Return type: